colbyfayock/cloudinary-ai-travel-workshop/lessons/01 - Application Setup & Configuration.md

 # 01 - Application Setup & Configuration

+Let's get started be scaffolding our new project!

 ## 1. Create a new project

 To get started, we'll create a new Next.js application using an existing starter template.